neuralaxy/NeuroStimDuino/README.md

 AMPL 1 15        // Set Channel 1 intensity 15mA
 DURN 1 500       // Set Channel 1 pulse duration at 500 uSec
 ENAB 1 1         // This will enable Channel 1 of the stimulation.
 By default, both channels are enabled at reset STIM 1 20 0      // This command will turn on stimulation on Channel 1 for 20 seconds.
+Ensure that the High Voltage Power Switch is ON.
-You will see a Red-Green LED (labelled Ch.
+                 // You will see a Red-Green LED (labelled Ch.
 1) blink  very briefly (for 500us), every time the stimulation is generated (i.e, 20  times/sec)
 ```

 ## Moving forward